-- You must have applied for your study permit in a timely manner after you received your offer of admission, with enough time before the start of your term.
+- You must have applied for your study permit within 60 days after you received your offer of admission, with enough time before the start of your term.
 Study permit delays resulting from a student's lack of action or delay in applying for a study permit will not be considered.

 - Applicants who are 17 years of age or younger who are required by Immigration, Refugee and Citizenship Canada (IRCC) to have a custodian in Canada, will be eligible for an admission deferral if they are unable to appoint a custodian in Canada.

 - Only international students are eligible for deferrals at this time.